 The feeling of being at home spilled out of the hostel, a collection of little houses infested with termites, with roosters and chickens living under our decks and cats that believed our houses were their kingdoms (or at least their pantry).
 I could tell you about the shaper who lived next door and seemed to spend as much time outside his house, chatting with friends and waving at passing pedestrians (including me and mum) than in his garage shaping boards.
 Or the teller at the supermarket who made up a mobile number so we could have a membership number and get discounted rates on pretty much everything.
 A kaleidoscope of people who seem to simply accept the fact that, yes, we lived there, it was home and we would never leave.

 Of course, we had to leave, but never before had it occurred to me that what was really needed to create a community was not so much common interests, shared connections or even getting to know the people around you.
-All it took me was a pouch of tobacco and some booze put down for anyone to help themselves, a willingness to walk over the track to another deck and integrate yourself into one, and then walking around feeling, truly feeling that you belonged.
+All it took me was a pouch of tobacco and some booze put down for anyone to help themselves, a willingness to walk over the track to another deck and say hello, and ultimately, walking around feeling that you belong.

 In case you were wondering, the burnt popcorn was “cooked” on a late night we had a craving and remembered some corn being left over on the common shelf in the kitchen.
 We proceeded to pour the tiny amount of yellow seed into a pot, add some salt (or did we even do that?) and “pretend watch” for a while.
 The smell of burnt popcorn was persistent, the taste, not so great, but we didn’t have the heart to trash it all so still ate some.
 Of course, it was the pot’s fault.
 Never trust a hostel’s pots!
 Ever.